 What is it about Homosassa Springs, Florida that it is the Metropolitan Statistical Area with the most reported scams per 100,000 population?
 But that’s how it comes up in a Federal Trade Commission report on consumer fraud for 2017, as boiled down state-by-state by ADT, the home & business security company.

-In Citrus County on Florida’s west coast, which is what the Homosassa Springs MSA encompasses, debt collection scams are the most common, and in fact, attempts to get you to pay non-existent debts to credit card companies, for bank loans or to the IRS are nationally the most common type of scam, and Florida is the state with the most of it, and the state with the most of all frauds, as reported per 100,000 population.
+In Citrus County on Florida’s west coast, which is what the Homosassa Springs MSA encompasses, debt collection scams are the most common.
+In fact, attempts to get you to pay non-existent debts to credit card companies, for bank loans or to the IRS are nationally the most common type of scam, Florida is the state with the most of it and the state with the most of all frauds, as reported per 100,000 population.
 The fraudsters seem to prefer robocalls over any other method of contacting people.